 When most people think of harassment in the workplace, they imagine a boss berating or sexually harassing subordinates.
 While being in the power seat can lead to these issues, workplace harassment extends beyond the manager-employee relationship and encompasses any form of harassment in the workplace—from a coworker, maintenance member, customer, or non-employee.
-If you have been violated by a fellow colleague, it is important to speak to an expert New York City coworker harassment lawyer from Joseph & Norinsberg, LLC to discuss your options.
+If you have been violated by a fellow colleague, it is important to speak to an experienced New York City work harassment lawyer from Joseph & Norinsberg LLC to discuss your options.

-Often, workplace harassment can come from the people you least expect.
-A New York City coworker harassment lawyer knows it’s easy to assume your coworkers are on the same page as you and that you’re all working toward the same goal.
+Often, workplace coworker harassment can come from the people you least expect.
+A New York City work harassment lawyer knows it’s easy to assume your coworkers are on the same page as you and that you’re all working toward the same goal.
 You may let an instance of harassment go unnoticed in the hopes of keeping the peace with other employees, as you have to work with them every day.
 Complaining about harassment can certainly throw a wrench in group collaborations and office culture.
-However, none of these considerations is as important to protecting your basic human rights.
+However, none of these considerations are as important as protecting your basic human rights.

 Any action employees do to other employees that creates an intimidating, abusive, or hostile work environment in New York City qualifies as harassment.
 It’s important to understand that an isolated incident (unless it’s extremely serious), petty slight, or simple annoyance at work isn’t the same as harassment or abuse in the eyes of the law.
 To break anti-discrimination laws, the unwelcome conduct must create a workplace where it’s impossible to work.